Frequently Asked Questions for the Graduate Application

 - In good academic standing at the last college or university attended.

-- Complete the two part application process outlined on the Graduate Application page; http://creativewriting.sfsu.edu/graduate-applications.
+- Complete the application process outlined on the Graduate Application page; http://creativewriting.sfsu.edu/graduate-applications.

 - Completing these steps does not guarantee entry to the program.
 A formal offer of admission will be sent to you by mail by the Division of Graduate Study after the decisions have been made.